NicoWeio/Alexa-Spotify-Remote/README.md

 ## Player Controls

 You can use Alexa’s standard voice commands to control the player during playback.
-Just say `Alexa, tell Playback Control to Pause`.
-You will need to say `Ask Playback Control` or `Tell Playback Control` when using these commands.
+Just say `Alexa, tell Playback control to Pause`.
+You will need to say `Tell Playback control` or `Ask Playback control` when using these commands.
 * `Play`
 * `Pause`
 * `Next`